Employment tribunals - keeping your business protected

 - Equal opportunities and discrimination

 - Dismissal and end of contract

 The most common reason for tribunals is unfair dismissal claims.
-Often allegations state there was no valid reason for dismissal and these claims are more likely to be successful if you don’t effectively record important employment information.
+Often, allegations state that there was no valid reason for dismissal, and these claims are more likely to be successful if you do not record important employment information.

-It is, therefore, more important than ever to keep your records up-to-date and ensure you are recording all relevant information which proves you have taken the correct steps.
-These could include policy training files as mentioned above, any return to work interviews, lateness instances and any disciplinary or performance warnings you may have to issue.
+It is, therefore, critical to keep your records up-to-date and to ensure that you are recording all relevant information to prove that you have taken the correct steps.
+These could include policy training files as mentioned above, return-to-work interviews, lateness instances, and any disciplinary or performance warnings you might have to issue.

 Let BrightHR help

 At BrightHR we’re here to help take the hassle out of HR for small businesses, freeing up owners and managers to get on with the job of running their business.